scikit-build/scikit-build/docs/index.rst

 To get started, see :ref:`this example <basic_usage_example>`.
 For more examples, see `scikit-build-sample-projects <https://github.com/scikit-build/scikit-build-sample-projects>`_.

+The next generation of scikit-build, `scikit-build-core
+<https://scikit-build-core.readthedocs.io>`_, is currently under development.
+This provides a simple, reliable PEP 517 based build backend for CMake that does not use setuptools and provides a lot of new features.
+Scikit-build-core can also power a setuptools-based extension system, which will eventually become the backend for scikit-build (classic).
+If you do not require extensive customization of the build process, you should consider trying scikit-build-core instead of scikit-build.

 .. toctree::
    :maxdepth: 2
    :caption: User guide